Nokia 8210

-Nokia 8210 is a mobile phone by Nokia, announced on 8 October 1999 in Paris.
-At the time, it was the smallest, lightest Nokia mobile phone on the market, thus its selling point was based on its design and customization, with removable Xpress-on covers.
+Nokia 8210 is a mobile phone developed by Nokia.
+Announced on 8 October 1999 at the Paris Fashion Week, it was the world's smallest and lightest (at 79 grams) mobile phone at the time.
+Conceived during a time of miniaturization, the Nokia 8210 outdid rival products Motorola V3688 and Ericsson T28 - unlike those, it was created in a candybar form without moving parts and even without a protruding antenna, making it overall look significantly smaller than the average handset of the time.

+Designed by Frank Nuovo, the 8210 was introduced in collaboration with Kenzo during its 30th anniversary.
+The phone has elements of the premium luxurious Nokia 8810 phone and the consumer grade Nokia 3210.
+In addition to its size, the Nokia 8210's primary selling point of its design was its removable cover that allowed for easy customization.
 Six differently coloured Xpress-on covers are available, as well as many third-party ones.

 Nokia 8210 uses the GSM 900/1800 band, supports the Extended GSM 900 band (EGSM), and can automatically switch between bands.

-Specifications
+Features

 Design

 The phone weighs 79 g (with a lithium battery) and is 101.5 mm long, 44.5 mm wide and 17.4 mm thick.
 It has a green frontlit monochrome display (the keypad is also illuminated green).

 The volume has ten levels, and is controlled via a grey button on the top left side of the phone.
 The base of the phone contains the charger and headset connector.